manasvi25325/manasvi25325/README.md

 ### Personal Expense Tracker
 Android application for tracking expenses, managing budgets, and generating reports using Java and SQLite.

-### Earthquake Energy Prediction
+### UPI Fraud Detection
-Machine Learning project using Linear Regression for earthquake energy estimation.
+The UPI Fraud Detection System is a Machine Learning web application that detects whether a UPI transaction is legitimate or fraudulent based on transaction details.
+The project helps identify suspicious transactions using a trained classification model and provides instant predictions through a user-friendly web interface.

 ## Connect With Me